UK government warned by watchdog of no-deal Brexit recession | DW | 18.07.2019

 The UK government has been warned of a recession in the absence of a Brexit deal with the EU.
-Conservative party leadership candidates are insisting the UK must leave the bloc, regardless of an agreement.
+Lawmakers have voted to block the path of any future Conservative leader trying to force through a no-deal exit.

 The British government's own financial watchdog has assessed that a no-deal Brexit would send Britain into a recession, shrinking the economy by 2% by the end of next year, and taking unemployment above 5%.
 House prices could fall by around 10%.